T-Vaishnavi-1/LibraryManagementSystem/README.md

 # LibraryManagementSystem

+Roll no: CS24B047 and CS24B048

+  Group no:24

 Library Management System - Java Swing + MySQL

 This is a **Library Management System** built using **Java Swing** for the GUI and **MySQL** for data storage.
 It allows users to sign up, log in, add books, borrow/return books, and search the collection.
 It’s designed as a desktop application with a clean, functional interface.